Bear Wolf (Emmerdale): Storylines

 Paddy Kirk (Dominic Brunt) finds out that his mother Barbara Kirk (Judi Jones) had an affair with Bear when she was with the man Paddy thought was his father.
-Paddy is aware of the fact that he may Bear's biological son but does not want to face the truth that the man who raised him isn't his father.
+Paddy is aware of the fact that he may be Bear's biological son but does not want to face the truth that the man who raised him isn't his father.
 Paddy and his best friend Marlon Dingle (Mark Charnock) then go to a wrestling convention to meet Bear.
 When Paddy later finds out that Bear is his father through a DNA test, he travels to Belfast to meet Bear and tells him that he is his son, shocking him.
 Paddy and Bear bond and say goodbye, but Bear later comes to Emmerdale and moves in with Paddy and his partner Chas Dingle (Lucy Pargeter) and he becomes closer with Paddy.
 Bear develops a romantic interest in Chas' mother Faith Dingle (Sally Dexter) and the pair have sex but keep it quiet for Paddy and Chas' sake.
 Bear tells Faith that he is illiterate and insecure about it.
 Faith later reveals this secret to others to protect her secret kiss with Zak Dingle (Steve Halliwell), which humiliates Bear.
-Bear becomes jealous when Faith starts seeing Eric Pollard (Chris Chittell) and he tells her the sex of Chas and Paddy's baby in attempt to reconcile, but this strains his relationship with Paddy and Bear briefly moves out, but he reconciles with Paddy after the birth of the baby, Eve Dingle.
+Bear becomes jealous when Faith starts seeing Eric Pollard (Chris Chittell) and he tells her the sex of Chas and Paddy's baby in attempt to reconcile, but this strains his relationship with Paddy.
+Bear briefly moves out, but he reconciles with Paddy after the birth of the baby, Eve Dingle.
 Chas and Paddy give Eve the middle name "Theodora" when Bear reveals that his real name is "Teddy".